 Within nine minutes after the fatal blow, the Arizona—three times the size of the Statue of Liberty—sank 10 meters (34 feet) to the bottom of Pearl Harbor, along with the bodies of more than 1,100 Navy sailors and Marines.

 Today, the USS Arizona Memorial rests atop the sunken remains of the once-mighty warship.
-Still inside the deteriorating hull are approximately 1.9 million liters (500,000 gallons) of fuel oil that were not lost on the “Date Which Will Live in Infamy.”
-More than three-quarters of a century after the Arizona’s demise, about 1.9 liters (2 quarts) continue to seep out of the wreckage daily and that has the memorial’s caretakers, the National Park Service (NPS) and the U.S. Navy, concerned about the potential for a major oil spill that would seriously foul the harbor.
+Still inside the deteriorating hull are approximately 1.9 million liters (500,000 gallons) of residual oil (known as Bunker-C fuel) that were not lost on the “Date Which Will Live in Infamy.”
+More than three-quarters of a century after the Arizona’s demise, fuel continues to seep out of the wreckage daily at widely varying rates that depend on weather, ship traffic in the harbor and other factors less well understood.
+The ongoing oil release has the memorial’s caretakers, the National Park Service (NPS) and the U.S. Navy, focused on the rate of oil release and the cumulative impacts of small amounts of Bunker-C fuel oil on the tropical waters of Pearl Harbor.

-To scientifically determine the long-term stability of the Arizona’s structure and predict when catastrophic leakage might occur, NPS’s Submerged Resources Center in Lakewood, Colorado, turned to Tim Foecke, a metallurgist at the National Institute of Standards and Technology (NIST).
-In 2006, Foecke and a guest researcher, Li Ma, built a highly detailed computer model of the Arizona’s mid-section based on blueprints of the ship; known data about the vessel’s metal properties, corrosion status and damage condition; and measurements of the external forces acting upon the sunken hull such as pressure and wave action.
+Research led by scientists from the National Institute of Standards and Technology (NIST) has indicated that the structure of Arizona will remain largely intact for several hundred years to come.
+To scientifically determine the long-term stability of the Arizona’s structure, and predict if or when catastrophic leakage might occur, the NPS Submerged Resources Center in Lakewood, Colorado, reached out in the early 2000s to Tim Foecke, then a metallurgist at NIST and now a research professor at the University of Maryland at College Park.
+In 2006, Foecke and another researcher at NIST, Li Ma, built a highly detailed computer model of the Arizona’s mid-section based on blueprints of the ship; known data about the vessel’s metal properties, corrosion status and damage condition; and measurements of the external forces acting upon the sunken hull such as pressure and wave action.
 The model, which breaks the 24-meter (80-foot) long section under study into 200,000 data blocks (known as elements), allows Foecke to “virtually degrade” the Arizona by simulating decades of seawater exposure and structural deterioration.

 Based on his calculations, Foecke believes that it will be between 100 to 150 years before a total collapse of the Arizona’s steel hull occurs.
 He plans to do a comprehensive modeling of the entire structure in the near future to provide even more insight into the vessel’s likely fate.